saloneeshah/Final-Project/README.md

 •	Goalie jumps in the direction of the opponent team's most frequently kicking direction for a set number of runs

-•	Goalie jumps in the direction of each oppenent's most frequently kicking direction for a set number of runs
+•	Goalie jumps in the direction of each opponent's most frequently kicking direction for a set number of runs

 Assumptions we are using are as follows: